November 1918 insurgency in Alsace–Lorraine: World War I in Alsace-Lorraine

 The slopes of the Hartmannswillerkopf in 1915.

 Diplomatic tensions in Europe during the summer of 1914 prompted Emperor Wilhelm II to proclaim a "state of imminent war danger" (Kriegsgefahrzustand) on 31 July, placing German civil power under the control of the military authorities.
 As early as 1 August, these authorities suspended individual liberties, press freedom, and the rights of assembly and association.
-On the same day, as Germany entered the war, a state of siege was established across its territory, marking the beginning of a military dictatorship driven by fear of treason.
+On the same day that Germany entered the war, a state of siege was declared across its territory, marking the beginning of a military dictatorship driven by fear of treason.

-In Alsace-Lorraine, the German authorities banned French-language newspapers and implemented repressive measures: purges, arrests, and deportations.
+In Alsace-Lorraine, the German authorities banned French-language newspapers and imposed repressive measures, including purges, arrests, and deportations.
 Those suspected of sympathising with France were arrested and interned in various fortresses throughout the German Empire.
 At the same time, over 380,000 Alsatians and Lorrainers were conscripted into the German army, including 16,000 in the Imperial German Navy, to fight against the Triple Entente, including France.
 France, for its part, was driven by a desire to reclaim the "lost provinces" of Alsace-Lorraine and by a spirit of revenge against Germany dating back to 1871.

 The first French offensives were launched in Upper Alsace and the Moselle region of Lorraine, aiming to quickly capture Mulhouse, Morhange, and Sarrebourg — all in vain.
 While the Battle of the Frontiers ended in a German victory, the situation in the Vosges stabilised by the end of 1914.
 The war became bogged down in this part of the Western Front.
 Neither the Battle of Hartmannswillerkopf nor that of Liège brought about any major changes to the regional front, despite the thousands of casualties on both sides.